51nodes/drizzlebox-provider-performance/README.md

 In the folder `drizzlebox-provider-performance` run
 - `npm install`
+- `npm install -g truffle`

 Following this you need to deploy the contracts to the quorum network, note the SimpleStorage contract address.
+If you deploy the contracts on a `fresh` network you will have the same contract adress at all times.
+If you choose to deploy the contracts on the same network again please edit the `storageContractAddress` in the /performance scripts you choose to run.

 - `truffle migrate --reset --network quorumlocal`

-Now edit the `storageContractAddress` constant in the testing script you want to execute.
+To start the UI run following commands in app/src/

+- `npm install`
+- `npm run start`

+Now connect to the UI via Metamask Custom RPC network and import the following account using its private key.

+`privateKey` = `E6181CAAFFFF94A09D7E332FC8DA9884D99902C7874EB74354BDCADF411929F1`

 By this time you should be able to execute the tests passing the ```<providerType>```: ```ws``` or ```rpc```
 - `node performance/readWritePerformanceTest.js <providerType> writeSingle`